If you are looking to grow your blog traffic quickly and relatively effortlessly, Pinterest Group Boards are a must.

 Repins are the important number to know because that shows you how “successful” the group is.

 In my opinion, the best way to find the group boards that are of interest to you is to check out the profile of a blogger you admire in your niche and see what groups they are part of.

-You can see which boards are group boards as the profile picture of the owner will have more than one person.
+You can see which boards are group boards as the little circle showing the owner of the board will have more than one person, like in this example: